ThisGuyEddie/Interactive-Lab-Hub/Lab6/readme.md

 Also try the shellscripts in the textToSpeech directory.

 ** How do you know what the shell script is doing? **
-* Vi into the shell script and read it.
+* 'cat' or 'vi' into the shell script and read it.

 Adapt the scripts so that they say what you want them to say.